DSecureMe/vmc-docs/Configuration/README.md

 # Configuration

+## Warning!
+After installing the software and configuring all files as described in this documentation, verify their permissions.
+For example, the file /etc/vmc/config.yml may have default permissions rw-r--r--, due to the default behavior of umask in Linux.
+To enhance security, these permissions should be changed to rw------- (command: chmod 600 /etc/vmc/config.yml).

 ## Installation on a virtual machine
 To be able to manage VMC from the level of systemctl, the following configuration files should be added to the directory `/etc/systemd/system`: